alsotang/pushbot/readme.md

 }
 ```

-Since Telegram's markdown support is terrible, and richtext format is simple.
-If you want to send richtext message, try send https://telegra.ph/api or other external link.
+Since Telegram's markdown support is terrible, and richtext format is crude.
+If you want to send richtext message, try to use a [Telegraph](https://telegra.ph/api) link or other external link.

-# host your own
+# host your own pushbot

-customize your own bot token and other things.
+customize your own telegram bot token and other things.
 See [./config.ts](./config.ts)